gioapru/gioapru.github.io/_pages/reviewing.md

 ![Yearly Reviews]({{ base_path }}/images/yearly_reviews.png "Yearly reviews")

-**Observation.** Starting from mid-2022, I changed the way I write my reviews.
-Specifically, I have begun "quoting" (verbatim) some of the statements written in a given paper, and use such quotations as basis for my remarks.
-I found that such an approach is very time-consuming, but also helpful -- both for myself, but also (hopefully) for the authors, since it precisely shows the parts of the paper that are the source of my concerns.
-Of course, such an approach also leads to longer reviews  <span class="footnote"><a style="color:firebrick">[b]</a><span class="footnote_content">(I _do not_ filter-out the quoted statements, since it would be impossible to clearly distinguish them from the rest of the content).</span></span>.
+**Observation.** Starting from mid-2022, I changed the way I review papers.
+Specifically, I have begun "quoting" (verbatim) some of the statements written in the paper, and use such quotations as basis for my remarks.
+Despite being quite time-consuming, I found that such an approach can be very helpful -- both for myself, but also (hopefully) for the authors, since it precisely shows the parts of the paper that are problematic (according to my own judgement).
+Of course, such an approach also leads to longer reviews  <span class="footnote"><a style="color:firebrick">[b]</a><span class="footnote_content">I _do not_ filter-out the quoted statements, since it would be impossible to clearly distinguish them from the rest of the content.</span></span>.

 ## Detailed metrics